 Concrete finishes can be applied with different texture types, from smooth to rough.
-In a bathroom you probably will want it to be more on the smooth side, but you can make it however you like if it is a manually applied concrete finish.
+In a bathroom, you may want it to be more smooth, but you can make it however you like if it is a manually applied concrete finish.

-The picture below is not of a bathroom but shows a very textured concrete wall finish.
+The picture below is not of a bathroom but shows a very textured concrete wall finish in the living room of the same home.

 Concrete Look Porcelain Tile

 Porcelain is an excellent alternative to the actual applied concrete finish.
 There are porcelain tiles made to look like concrete.
 There is a wide variety of colors, textures, and sizes.
 The larger the pieces, the more realistic they will look.

 The picture below shows a bathroom we designed in a Chelsea Loft in NYC.
 These are porcelain tiles with a gray concrete weathered look.
 These tiles are from Porcelanosa.

 Concrete Bathroom Designs

 Thank you for reading our blog post on Concrete Bathroom Design

 I hope this was helpful.
-If you would like to speak with an architect, you can contact us at Fontan Architecture directly.
+If you want to speak with an architect about a project you are planning, contact us at Fontan Architecture directly.

 This post was written by Jorge Fontan AIA a Registered Architect and owner of New York City architecture firm Fontan Architecture.
 Jorge Fontan has earned 3 degrees in the study of architecture including two degrees from the City University of New York and a Masters Degree in Advanced Architectural Design from Columbia University.
 Jorge has a background in construction and has been practicing architecture for 20 years where he has designed renovations and new developments of various building types.